pudgereyem/blog/2012-02-18 This Week in Startups - Berlin Meetup.md

 date: 2012-02-18 10:49
 ---

-If you are interessted in tech and startups, I highly recommend you get started watching [This Week In startups](http://www.thisweekinstartups.com)
+If you are interested in tech and startups, I highly recommend you get started watching [This Week In startups](http://www.thisweekinstartups.com)

 This weeks episode featured the Berlin Meetup, representing 5 startups.
 Like them all in some way, go watch the episode here [http://www.thisweekinstartups.com/blog/berlin-meetup-233.html](http://www.thisweekinstartups.com/blog/berlin-meetup-233.html)